folio-org/raml-module-builder/README.md

 #### Extending the Tenant API

-Since RMB 32, the postTenant that is provided is working in a an asynchronous fashion.
+Since RMB 32, the postTenant that is provided is working in an asynchronous fashion.
 The handler provided will be called very early in the process and before `schema.json` is fully processed.
 For this reason doing anything in the handler is problematic as the